You (La Cream song)

-"You" is a 1998 song recorded by Swedish Eurodance band La Cream and was released as the second single from their only album, Sound & Vision (1998).
-It was successful on the charts in Scandinavia, peaking at number three in Norway, number 11 in Finland and number 12 in Sweden.
-The song is sung by lead vocalist Tess Mattisson and is mostly sung in English, but also features some French lyrics.
+"You" is a song recorded by Swedish Eurodance band La Cream, released in late 1998, by Arcade and Dr. Records, as the second single from their only album, Sound & Vision (1998).
+The song is sung by lead vocalist Tess Mattisson and also features some French lyrics.
+It was a hit on the charts in Scandinavia, peaking at number three in Norway, number 11 in Finland and number 12 in Sweden.
 Executive producer is Dr. Alban.
-The music video was shot in Stockholm City Hall in Sweden.
-It features Mattisson performing inside several rooms, like the Golden Hall.

-Critical reception

-Pan-European magazine Music & Media wrote, "This Swedish duo consists of singer/dancer Tess—who has worked with Dr. Alban, Basic Element and Dromhus—and DJ/rapper Andrez who has considerable club experience.
+The accompanying music video was shot in Stockholm, Sweden, featuring Mattisson performing inside several rooms of the Stockholm City Hall.
+"You" earned a gold record in both Norway and Sweden.
+Pan-European magazine Music & Media wrote in their review, "This Swedish duo consists of singer/dancer Tess—who has worked with Dr. Alban, Basic Element and Dromhus—and DJ/rapper Andrez who has considerable club experience.
 Together they have come up with a potent slice of Eurodance.
 The song is already doing very well in Sweden and Norway, and it has the potential to repeat that success elsewhere."